zerotohero-dev/talks/fluentconf/README.md

 ## About

 This is the folder for [O’Reilly FluentConf 2016 **Scaling Your *Node.JS* API Like a Boss**][talk] talk.

-It includes both the source code that we’ll be using, and also some supporting material and useful nuggets that are worth looking at.
+This folder includes both the source code that we’ll be using, and also some supporting material and useful nuggets that are worth looking at.

 ## Show Me The Slides